-0 = No interruptis generated from this event.

-1 = A transmitter empty (transmit buffer available for transmission) event results in a transmitter empty interrupt.
+- 0 = No interrupt will be generated from this event. - 1 = A transmitter empty (transmit buffer available for transmission) event will result in a transmitter empty interrupt.

-NOTE: The CTCR register is held in the reset state when the SFTRES bit in CMCR0 is set.
+NOTE: The CTCR register is held in the reset state if the SFTRES bit in CMCR0 is set.

-17.13.10 msCAN12 Identifier Acceptance Control Register (CIDAC)
+18.13.10 msCAN12 Identifier Acceptance Control Register (CIDAC)